Blazemeter/taurus/site/dat/docs/Gatling.md

 ```

 The `simulation` option is canonical class name for main simulation class.
 It will be passed as-is to gatling with `-s` option.

+## Load Configuration

+Take note that Gatling don't have tool options to set concurrency/duration.
+Everything is controlled by Simulation class, which is free-form scala code.
+Thus, taurus load profile options like `concurrency`, `ramp-up`, `hold-for` don't have any effect on execution.